 This event is unique because it’s very specialized but still remains open to new, young and rising voices.
 The conference is online, so you don’t need a travel budget or 2 to 3 days away from work to present.
 Budget and time friendly?
 Checked!

-At the Higher Ed Analytics Conference, the only barrier of entry is the quality of your ideas, the creativity of your proposal and the fit between your proposed session and what your peers want to learn more about.
+At the Higher Ed Content Conference, the only barrier of entry is the quality of your ideas, the creativity of your proposal and the fit between your proposed session and what your peers want to learn more about.

 - interesting case studies that can be replicated at other institutions

-The Higher Ed Analytics Conference is always a lot of fun for speakers, but also attendees.
+The Higher Ed Content Conference is always a lot of fun for speakers, but also attendees.
 Usually, 30 to 40% of registered institutions on a given year have attended a previous edition.
 So, this is not a conference where you want to recycle an old talk (things move so fast, anyway) or submit a clone of a session featured at the conference in past editions.

 Why present at Higher Ed Experts Conferences?
 Keynote-size audiences!